Hotels near Tortosa Disc Golf Course

 Which hotels near Tortosa Disc Golf Course offer free parking?

-Which hotels near Tortosa Disc Golf Course have a pool?
+Which hotels near Tortosa Disc Golf Course have an outdoor pool?

 Which hotels near Tortosa Disc Golf Course are pet-friendly?